2.6 Mobius Transformations and The Night Sky

 and

-From these we write the pure boost part of L as follows
+Thus we can write the pure boost part of L as

-In terms of Euler angles, this represents a rotation about the y axis through an angle of
+This represents a rotation about the yʹ axis through an angle of

 The correspondence between the coefficients of the Mobius transformation and the Lorentz transformation described above assumes stereographic projection from the North pole to the equatorial plane.
-More generally, if we're projecting from the North Pole of the Riemann sphere to a complex plane parallel to (but not necessarily on) the equator, and if the North Pole is at a height h above the plane, then every point in the plane is a factor of h further away from the origin than in the case of equatorial projection (h=1), so the Mobius transformation corresponding to the above Lorentz transformation is w ® (Aw+B)/(Cw+D) where
+If instead we project from the North Pole of the Riemann sphere to a complex plane parallel to (but not necessarily on) the equator, and if the North Pole is at a height h above the plane, then every point in the plane is a factor of h further away from the origin than in the case of equatorial projection (h=1).
+Therefore, the transformation w → (aw+b)/(cw+d) on the equatorial plane maps to the transformation w → (a′w+b′)/(c′w+d′) where

 It's also worth noting that the instantaneous aberration observed by an accelerating observer does not differ from that observed by a momentarily co-moving inertial observer.
 We're referring here to the null (light-like) rays incident on a point of zero extent, so this is not like a finite spinning body whose outer edges have significant velocities relative to their centers.
 We're just referring to different coordinate systems whose origins coincide at a given point in spacetime, and describing how the light rays pass through that point in terms of the different coordinate systems at that instant.
 In this context the acceleration (or spinning) of the systems make no difference to the answer.
 In other words, as long as our inertial coordinate system has the same velocity and orientation as the (ideal point-like) observer at the moment of the observation, it doesn't matter if the observer is in the process of changing his orientation or velocity.
 (This is a corollary of the "clock hypothesis" of special relativity, which asserts that a traveler's time dilation at a given instant depends only on his velocity and not his acceleration at that instant.)

-This is also the "conjugacy parameter", i.e., two linear fractional transformations are conjugate if and only if they have the same value of s.
+We call this the "conjugacy parameter", because two linear fractional transformations are conjugate if and only if they have the same value of σ.
 The different kinds of transformations are listed below:

-For example, the class of pure rotations are a special case of elliptic transformations, having the form
+We note that pure rotations (a special case of elliptic transformations) have the form

 This corresponds to the case when the two fixed points of the Mobius transformation are co-incident.
 In this "parabolic" case, if a+d = 0 then the Mobius transformation reduces to the first case with ad-bc = 0.